Google CTF 2019 writeup

 The source code looks as follows.

-Given this hash is SHA256, there is no way we can realistically it, and thus we need to look for some another way in.
+Given this hash is SHA256, there is no way we can realistically crack it and thus we need to look for some another way in.

 The server runs a periodic script, which rebuilds the admin binary from source code over and over.
 This is obviously our target.